Aditya-rgb/AWS-Containerization/README.md

     ```bash
     sudo docker run -d -p 3000:80 -t aditya-container:v1
     ```
+  - Before testing the public IP on browser, go to security options of your EC2 instance and edit the inbound rule to hear from port 3000 too.

 - **Step 4**: List running Docker containers.
   - To view the currently running Docker containers, use: